Northbrook High School: Football

 Northbrook has never been to the playoffs in football in the school's history.
 The best football record was set during the 1981 season with a 7–3 record under then head coach Bob French, who was the offensive coordinator for the '78 Texas 4A State Champion Stratford Spartans.

 The Raiders first head coach was Horace "Buzzy" Allert.
 He was head coach from the school's first season in 1974 until the 1979 football season.
 He was forced to retire due to knee problems he obtained during his playing days in the NFL and CFL.
-Coach Allert finished his career at Northbrook with a 28–29–3 record, with his best season record at NHS was a 6-3-1 in '75 & '76.
+Allert finished his career at Northbrook with a 28–29–3 record, with his best season record at NHS was a 6-3-1 in '75 & '76.

-After Coach Allert, Coach Bob French came in from Stratford two years after being part of the 1978 Stratford Coaching Staff.
-Bob French finished his career at Northbrook with a 27–29–4 record, with his best season at NHS being the school record 7–3 in 1981.
-After French came Coach Howell Ferguson, whom finished his career at NHS with a 20–38–1 record, with his best season being in 1988 with a 6–3 record, Northbrook's 2nd best season ever.
+After Allert, Bob French came in from Stratford two years after being part of the 1978 Stratford Coaching Staff.
+French finished his career at Northbrook with a 27–29–4 record, with his best season at NHS being the school record 7–3 in 1981.
+After French came Howell Ferguson, whom finished his career at NHS with a 20–38–1 record, with his best season being in 1988 with a 6–3 record, Northbrook's 2nd best season ever.
 One game was cancelled due to Hurricane Gilbert.
 The 1988 team fell one game short of the state playoffs by losing to Katy 21–9 late in the season.

-Coach Hernandez followed after Ferguson and finished his career at NHS after only 3 seasons with an 11–19 record; his best season at NHS was a 6–4 record in 1993.
+Hernandez followed after Ferguson and finished his career at NHS after only 3 seasons with an 11–19 record; his best season at NHS was a 6–4 record in 1993.
 L.P.
 Jones took over at Northbrook in 1995 and stayed until 1998 finishing at NHS with an overall record of 10–30, with his best season being a 4–6 in '97.

 Pat Alvarado took over at Northbrook from 1999 to 2005.
 Alvarado finished his career at NHS with a 9–61 record with his best two seasons being in 2000 & 2001 with a 3–7 record.
-After going 0–10 for two consecutive seasons in 2004 and 2005 the Northbrook Raiders led by new head coach Craig Cripps went 2–8 in 2006 and improved in 2007 with a 3–7 record and in '08 finished 1–7 after two games were cancelled due to hurricane Ike.
+After going 0–10 for two consecutive seasons in 2004 and 2005 the Northbrook Raiders led by new head coach Craig Cripps went 2–8 in 2006 and improved in 2007 with a 3–7 record and in '08 finished 1–7 after two games were cancelled due to Hurricane Ike.
 Cripps finished his career at NHS 6-22.

-After coach Cripps' departure to district rival Stratford, the Raiders finished the 2009 season 0–10 led by new head coach Ron Rogers.
+After Cripps' departure to district rival Stratford, the Raiders finished the 2009 season 0–10 led by new head coach Ron Rogers.
 In 2010 the UIL announced that Northbrook would be placed in district 17-4A along with Stratford, Spring Woods, Brenham, Montgomery, Waller, Magnolia, and Magnolia West.
 In their first season in 4A the Raiders finished the 2010 season 2–8.
 Ron Rogers finished his career at Northbrook with a 2–18 record.
 He was replaced by former offensive coordinator Dave Cope.